haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Brooch of Shielding
 Wondrous item, uncommon (requires attunement)
 While wearing this brooch, you have resistance to force damage, and you have immunity to damage from the magic missile spell.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 212

 Broom of Flying
 Wondrous item, uncommon